Introduction

 A second pier 1904

 Local traders were not happy about the fact that many thousands of trippers arriving by steamer from Wales never reached the town centre because there was so much to do on Birnbeck Pier.
 In 1890 the pier offered a theatre of wonders, alpine railway, shooting gallery, park swings, merry go round, tea and coffee rooms, bar, bandstand, photographic studios, switchback, waterchute, flying machine, helter skelter, maze, bioscope, cake walk and zigzag slide.
-On an average August Bank Holiday 15,000 passengers would The Grand Pierarrive on the steamers!
+On an average August Bank Holiday 15,000 passengers would arrive on the steamers!

 It was decided to build another pier, closer to the town centre and, in 1904, the Grand Pier opened.
 Instead of amusements, this pier had a large theatre offering all the top music hall stars of the day